CassieMarie0728/my-awesomeness/README.md

 - [JStumpp/awesome-android](https://github.com/JStumpp/awesome-android) - A curated list of awesome Android packages and resources.
 - [Jolg42/awesome-typography](https://github.com/Jolg42/awesome-typography) - ✏︎ Curated list about digital typography 🔥
 - [KasperZutterman/Second-Brain](https://github.com/KasperZutterman/Second-Brain) - A curated list of awesome Public Zettelkastens 🗄️ / Second Brains 🧠 / Digital Gardens 🌱
+- [KhazP/vibe-coding-prompt-template](https://github.com/KhazP/vibe-coding-prompt-template) - Templates and workflow for generating PRDs, Tech Designs, and MVP and more using LLMs for AI IDEs
 - [Kikobeats/awesome-api](https://github.com/Kikobeats/awesome-api) - A curated list of awesome resources for design and implement RESTful API's.
 - [Lukejb14/Wyze-RTSP](https://github.com/Lukejb14/Wyze-RTSP) - WYZE RTSP Downloads
 - [Menace13/RoA-Workshop-Templates](https://github.com/Menace13/RoA-Workshop-Templates) - A repository for .GML code templates as examples for people to use for their own creations